 A mini-retreat allows you to dip your toe into retreating while keeping your usual schedule.
 It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours in the middle of the night.

 It is the same as sleeping nightly in darkness except you:

 - maintain darkness whether or not you wake up in the middle of the night

 - get 1-2 extra sleeps in the morning

 A mini-retreat helps maintain restedness between 4- and 8-day retreats.
 Some benefits of retreating fade and at different rates.
 To extend them and smooth the transition to the moment of needing to retreat again, do a mini-retreat once a week between regular retreats.

 CAUTION: Do not start a mini-retreat after 20:00, nor stay in longer than 16 hours.
-These are the two unsafe ways I have found to use darkness.
-They induced mild shock and very negative feelings and thoughts in me that took a 4-day retreat to recover from.
+In me, these induced mild shock and very negative feelings and thoughts that took a 4-day retreat to recover from.

 In retreat, the organism strongly resets natural biological rhythms.
 Namely, going to sleep whenever tired, especially at nightfall.
 If you can’t start your mini-retreat on time, postpone it till you can.
 Starting regular retreats an hour or two late is less than ideal, but it still works because the organism has time to compensate.
 This is not the case with mini-retreating.